 Wynona’s House revolutionized the process endured by children and families of Essex County coping with the aftermath of abuse and neglect.
 We are a collaboration of more than 70 multi-disciplinary advocates helping the children of Essex County who have been abused or neglected.
 Wynona’s House coordinates a cross-systems collaboration that leverages both public and private resources to improve outcomes addressing the problem of child abuse, neglect and maltreatment within the 22 municipalities of Essex County, including Bellville, Bloomfield, Caldwell, Cedar Grove, East Orange, Essex Fells, Fairfield, Glen Ridge, Irvington, Livingston, Maplewood, Millburn (and Short Hills), Montclair (and Upper Montclair), Newark, North Caldwell, Nutley, Orange, Roseland, South Orange, Verona, West Caldwell and West Orange).
-The multi-agency collaboration serves 789,565 county residents and provides direct services to more than 600 abused or neglected children each year.
+The multi-agency collaboration serves 789,565 county residents and provides direct services to more than 950 abused or neglected children in a typical year.

 In New Jersey, any person having reasonable cause to believe that a child has been subjected to abuse or acts of abuse should immediately report this information to the State Central Registry (SCR).
 If the child is in immediate danger, call 911 as well as 1-877 NJ ABUSE (1-877-652-2873).
 A concerned caller does not need proof to report an allegation of child abuse and can make the report anonymously.